Srinivas0rch/moeva/README.md

 The results are found in ./out/attacks/[project]/rq[X]/metrics_[attack_name]_[hash].json

-## The experiments were run with 400 generations wherever there was 4000 and the cores were reduced from 10 to 1 at ./config/rq1.botnet.static.yaml due to system limitation(s).
+## The experiments were run with 400 generations where there was 4000 (for LCLD) and 100 in the case of botnet (CTU-13) where there was 1000.
+Also, the cores were reduced from 10 to 1 at ./config/rq1.botnet.static.yaml due to system limitation(s) in the case of botnet experiment(s).